alexwastook/whereflip.github.io/index.md

 ## Welcome to WhereFlip
 #### a wonderful place dedicated to help you know where your Flipper is

-## do you know where your flipper is ?
+## Do you know where your flipper is ?
 <!--
 ## Welcome to GitHub Pages